grepharder/blog/0x00_solving_egypt_r2con_challenge.md

-# r2con 2018 egypt challenge
+# 0x00 Solving r2con 2018 Egypt Challenge
 This was one of the easy challenges I solved for the r2con 2018.
 I hope that it can help some people starting to use radare2 and do some _marketing_ for r2dec, which I think (just as r2) is amazing.

 ## Description